apache/pulsar/site2/website/blog/2020-11-09-Apache-Pulsar-2-6-2.md

 For more information about implementation, see [PR-8035](https://github.com/apache/pulsar/pull/8035).

-### Add command to delete a cluster's metadata from ZK
+### Add command to delete a cluster's metadata from ZooKeeper

 When we share the same ZooKeeper and BookKeeper cluster among multiple broker clusters, if a cluster was removed, its metadata in ZooKeeper were also removed.